openactive/realtime-paged-data-exchange/README.md

 - Does each page contain a licensing key?
 - Are Session URLs are included in the data block for each session, so a user can find out details from source?
 - Is the Next URL present on the last page?
+- Does the URL without any parameters return the first page?
 - Are HTML or Markdown encoded data fields included in plain as well as raw form as separate fields?